ATREYA2002/setting-Polkadot-using-Jenkins/README.md

-Setting up a Polkadot full node using a Jenkins pipeline and Infrastructure as Code (IaC) with Ansible Playbooks
+Setting up a Polkadot full node using a Jenkins pipeline and seeting up nginx reverse proxy with Ansible Playbooks